Harper's Magazine: Controversies

-Comparison of homosexuality and niggerdom
+Homophobia

 In September 1970, the magazine featured on its cover "Homo/Hetero: The Struggle for Sexual Identity," an essay written by Joseph Epstein, who expressed his negative views of homosexuality and compared it to being "condemned to a state of permanent niggerdom among men."
-He also wrote: “If I had the power to do so, I would wish homosexuality off the face of this earth.
-I would do so because I think it brings infinitely more pain than pleasure to those who are forced to live with it; because I think there is no resolution for this pain in our lifetime, only, for the majority of homosexuals, more pain and various degrees of exacerbating adjustment; and because, wholly selfishly, I find myself completely incapable of coming to terms with it….”
-In response, the Gay Activists Alliance (GAA) submitted three articles which Harper’s refused to consider.
+He also wrote: "If I had the power to do so, I would wish homosexuality off the face of this earth.
+I would do so because I think it brings infinitely more pain than pleasure to those who are forced to live with it; because I think there is no resolution for this pain in our lifetime, only, for the majority of homosexuals, more pain and various degrees of exacerbating adjustment; and because, wholly selfishly, I find myself completely incapable of coming to terms with it…."
+In response, the Gay Activists Alliance (GAA) submitted three articles which Harper's refused to consider.
 GAA then planned a zap for October 27, 1970, which was covered by ABC-TV and WNEW-TV, and led to a three-part series on gay liberation by WOR-TV.
-When GAA member Arthur Evans confronted editor Midge Decter for publishing the essay, she denied that there was any anti-gay prejudice (Decter later contributed her own homophobic writing, “The Boys on the Beach,” to her husband Norman Podhoretz’s conservative magazine Commentary, which prompted Gore Vidal's “Some Jews & The Gays”).
-Merle Miller, a former editor at Harper’s, in the wake of "Homo/Hetero," came out publicly and wrote his own article, now considered a landmark of American journalism, “What It Means to Be a Homosexual” published in the New York Times Sunday Magazine on January 17, 1971.
-“I am sick and tired,” he said of the article, “of reading and hearing such goddamn demeaning, degrading bullshit about me and my friends.”
+When GAA member Arthur Evans confronted editor Midge Decter for publishing the essay, she denied that there was any anti-gay prejudice (Decter later contributed her own homophobic writing, "The Boys on the Beach," to her husband Norman Podhoretz's conservative magazine Commentary, which prompted Gore Vidal's "Some Jews & The Gays").
+Merle Miller, a former editor at Harper's, in the wake of "Homo/Hetero," came out publicly and wrote his own article, now considered a landmark of American journalism, "What It Means to Be a Homosexual" published in the New York Times Sunday Magazine on January 17, 1971.
+"I am sick and tired," he said of the article, "of reading and hearing such goddamn demeaning, degrading bullshit about me and my friends."